Nothing adds a finishing touch to your wedding ceremony and reception quite like beautiful, fresh flowers.

 From your bridal bouquet to garlands to floral table arrangements, the right wedding flowers can add drama, romance or elegance to your big day.

 Before you start planning your bouquets and centerpieces, however, a wedding flower budget is a must.
 Knowing how much you want to spend will dictate the size of your order not to mention the types of flowers you choose.

 But how much do wedding flowers cost?
-What is the average cost of your wedding bouquets and reception flowers?
 Our guide can help you to not only plan your budget, but help you get the most bloom for your buck.

 The average cost of wedding flowers varies widely depending on your location, how many bouquets and floral arrangements you order and the types of blooms you choose.
 And that’s why putting a wedding flower budget in place is no easy feat.